 Explore different perspectives and alternative histories, journeys and migrations.
 This exhibition showcases our most prized Taonga, Te Whanganui a Tara (The Great Harbour of Tara), and contemporary work from Māori artists and poets.
 With a gallery-like feel and strong graphics, this space is set to stimulate, question and interact.

 A Millennium Ago – Māori Stories from Way Back uses intriguing theatrical illusionistic techniques to tell Māori creation legends.

 It’s here that the weird, worrisome and wonderful stories of te hītori o Pōneke take centre stage.
 Displaying fantastical creations from lions to flying saucers, this steampunk-styled exhibit space is a museum experience with a difference.
 The Attic begs you to be curious.
 To explore.
 To listen.
 Even to time-travel.
 And to be totally engaged.
 You never know what you’ll find.

 Stashed in The Attic is a time machine, Ngā Hau, which combines the magic of cinema with installation art.
 Spinning and clanking its way through time, Ngā Hau takes you on a journey through Wellington’s history, where you meet significant characters who share their stories with you.
 Ngā Hau breathes life into our Hītorī – you’ll be captivated!

 Ngā Hau was developed by Perceptual Engineering in conjunction with Wellington Museum.

 The Frederick de Jersey Clere Room

-Bookings are essential for all schools and tour groups.
+Bookings are essential for all schools groups, tour groups and commercial operators.
 Charges may apply.

 3 Jervois Quay, Queens Wharf